vendia/blog/posts/2022-01-31-multi-party-data-sharing-with-control.md

 ## Node Access Controls

 ### Purpose
 Node Access Controls authorize requests to a specific node's GraphQL API.
 They can be thought of as the "coarse-grained" authorization to the GraphQL API.
 They act as an enforcement point, permitting or denying every request.
-Whether that authorization mechanism is direct (e.g. performed by Vendia Share) or indirect (e.g. delegated to another authorization service), the Node Access Controls are responsible for protecting unauthorized API access.
+Whether that authorization mechanism is direct (e.g. performed by Vendia Share) or indirect (e.g. delegated to another authorization service), the Node Access Controls are responsible for preventing unauthorized API access.

 ### Approach